 Your child might not be able to say he’s struggling, but some signs that he is include:

-- behaviour, mood or personality changes, including getting angry, upset or tearful a lot
+- behaviour, mood or personality changes, including getting angry, upset or tearful a lot or more than usual

 - not wanting to be around family members and not cooperating with family routines

 problems at school or with schoolwork